sbwasnik/sbwasnik/README.md

-### <div align="center">I'm Subodh, a Final Year student at IIT Madras pursuing Naval Architecture and Ocean Engineering.</div>
+### <div align="center">I am a graduate and post-graduate of IIT Madras in Naval Architecture and Ocean Engineering having a keen interest in data science and software development.</div>

-- Proficient in Java, Python, SQL, and C/CPP.

-- Strongly interested in DSA and an experience in full stack Development using HTML, CSS, Bootstrap, MySQL, JS, and Java.

-- My other interest includes Data Science, Machine learning, and Game Development.
+- Seeking full-time opportunity in Data Science, Machine Learning, and Artificial Intelligence

-- Currently learning AI-ML, and DL, and exploring frontend web development.
+- Proficient in Python, Java, and C++
+- Hands-on experience in web development (HTML, CSS)
+- Quick learner of new software
+- Motivated and diligent problem solver
 - My Portfolio [here](https://sbwasnik.github.io/portfolio/)

 <br/>